sonata-nfv/son-monitor/README.md

  * Pushgateway==0.2.0 (Apache 2.0)

 ### Contributing
-To contribute to the development of the SONATA gui you have to fork the repository, commit new code and create pull requests.
+To contribute to the development of the 5GTango/SONATA monitoring framwork you have to fork the repository, commit new code and create pull requests.

 ## Installation
 ```